-This Statement of Intent assumes the pandemic will be controlled and that it will not have a significant effect on the availability of skills, equipment and material.
+TPCL's electricity distribution activity is considered an essential service and has not been impacted by the pandemic restrictions to date.
+This Statement of Intent incorporates known impact of COVID-19 pandemic on supply chain disruptions and the associated significant effect on material price increases.
+Activity on the network will be steady on the assumption that the pandemic will not have a significant effect on the availability of skills and easing restrictions resulting from more liberal COVID-19 protection framework.
 Should this not be the case, the Statement of Intent will be subject to change.